Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Social games and apps: There are plenty of online games like Minecraft and Fortnite that people can play together to stay connected.

-- Keep learning: School may be closed, but your kids don’t have to stop learning!
+- Keep learning: Some schools may be closed, but your kids don’t have to stop learning!
 There are lots of PreK-12 resources available online for parents to use to keep their kids on track.

 - Streaming fun: Leaving your house may be prohibited in a lockdown, but luckily, many museums and operas are streaming virtual tours that you can take online!